sqlitebrowser/sqlitebrowser/README.md

 * https://launchpad.net/~linuxgndu/+archive/ubuntu/sqlitebrowser-testing

-To add this ppa, type these commands into the terminal:
+To add this PPA, type these commands into the terminal:

     sudo add-apt-repository -y ppa:linuxgndu/sqlitebrowser-testing